October 28, 2016

 Planung&analyse magazine particularly noted Doro’s comments on advanced cognitive capabilities, which Market Logic deploys to teach the machine the language of the business and to continually learn about the company’s brands and the marketing users who need the information, over time.
 They cited recent coverage of the Market Logic insight engine at Unilever, in Harvard Business Review.

 Stephanie Grotenhuis from Mondelez and Bettina Klausen from Mars shared their experiences launching platforms, emphasizing the importance of change management.
 Discussion focused on carrot and stick principles.
-For carrots, they highlighted the benefits of using consumer insights to drive decisions, the ability to build and share knowledge “stories” from a body of research projects, and importance of checking past research to prevent needless duplication.
+For carrots, they highlighted the benefits of using consumer insights to drive decisions, the ability to build and share knowledge “stories” from a body of research projects, and the importance of checking past research to prevent needless duplication.

 For sticks, the experts explained that it was mandatory for their research agencies to upload new research results to the platform and that they had invested in change management to instill the discipline needed to make sure research managers coached agencies to do this, and followed through with quality assurance checks.